davidclough/node/_documents/javascript-guide/javascript-guide.md

 	  ...
 	</script>

 Generally these tags and JavaScript file references should be included as low down in the &lt;body&gt; tag as possible to help with page loading times.
 If the `async` attribute is not set the script will be loaded synchronously, causing page loading to be delayed.
-In IE, `async` attribute is only supported in version 10 and above.
+In IE, the `async` attribute is only supported in version 10 and above.

 #### Common Code Files
 You will want to include third-party libraries before your own code.

-Make sure that, if you have declared a namespace for your code that this is the first file containing your own code to be included.
+Make sure that, if you have declared a namespace for your code that this at the top of the first file containing your own code to be included.

 After those, some of your script files may contain common variables or other common code.
 For example, you may have code that overrides certain Kendo functionality and makes certain features behave the way you want them to or you may have variables whose value you may want to bind to ASP.NET tags or razor variables.
 Include these files next.

 ### <a name="style-use-bundling"></a>Use Bundling
 Bundling is where certain files, e.g. scripts and styles, are gathered together in one `bundle`.
 It helps improve performance by reducing the number of separate requests that need to be served when a page is opened in somebody's browser.

 There are easy-to-use facilities in ASP.NET for bundling.
-You can define your bundles for different areas of your applications so that only the necessary scripts and styles are served, rather and avoid serving a lot of content that will not be used.
+You can define your bundles for different areas of your applications so that only the necessary scripts and styles are served, rather than serving up a lot of content that will not be used.

 `minification` of bundles makes the requesting of pages within your application even more efficient.
 ASP.NET bundling makes this very easy.
-You can switch minification off when in debug mode, e.g. when working locally or deploying to a Dev server, you can still step through script code.
-Minification will only occur not in debug mode, e.g. on Live or Staging environments, or when you specifically demand it.
+You can switch minification off when in debug mode, e.g. when working locally or deploying to a Dev server, meaning you can still step through script code.
+Minification will only occur when not in debug mode, e.g. on Live or Staging environments, or when you specifically demand it.

 Because of the above there is no real need for you to directly include minified versions of common libraries, like jQuery, directly.
-You then do not have the inconvenience of a JavaScript exception occurring in some mysterious minified code when you are developing.
+You then do not have the inconvenience of a JavaScript exception occurring in some mysteriously minified code when you are developing.

 <hr />